spencerjibz/trading_cli/README.md

 ### Todos
-- extended to use Clap with the option of using different assets and exchanges
+- extend app to use Clap with the option of using different assets and exchanges
 - Build a tui around the cli with Table support for rendering the order table
 - Fix arbitrage detection
 - Try using different exchanges and datasets